compi-migui/tfg-doc/src/md/30_intro.md

 In other words: offshore wind turbines are already, today, a very significant part of wind power generation.
 According to industry estimates, its importance will become even larger in the near future.
 That is why it is not only useful, but _essential_, to closely examine the risks and costs involved in their daily operations and maintenance to mitigate human and economic costs as much as possible.

+**TODO: would be nice to talk more about OWT maintenance operations here, quantify that human/econ cost we're trying to minimize**

 ### Structural Health Monitoring in offshore wind turbines
 Structural Health Monitoring can be defined as a strategy that "aims to give, at every moment during the life of a structure, a diagnosis of the 'state' of the constituent materials, of the different parts, and of the full assembly of these parts constituting the structure as a whole" [@balageas_structural_2010].